AdoshiMatamoto/adrianmatei.com/_booknotes/tools-of-titans.md

 * The Art of Learning - https://www.amazon.com/Art-Learning-Journey-Optimal-Performance/dp/0743277465
 * Daring Greatly, The Gifts of Imperfection, and Rising Strong.
 * The Checklist Manifesto by Atul Gawande
+* The Unbearable Lightness of Being by Milan Kundera

 ## Films